 If you are looking to get involved in the quickly growing food truck industry, this is also a great time to purchase a used truck, or trailer.
 While there are a number of factors to consider when investing in such a large purchase, one of the largest factors to consider is the food truck seasons in your area.

-In most areas of the United States food trucks can be found serving up delicious food from spring through early fall.
+In most areas of the United States, the best food trucks can be found serving up delicious food from spring through early fall.
 With the winter being the down period, most owners use the time to make repairs or upgrades to their trucks and trailers.
 Some owners however, decide with the season coming to a close that their food truck is no longer their dream.

 A huge number of used food trucks can be found around the time the temperatures drop and sales decline (between October and May).
 Not only will there be an increase in number of available vehicles, but it is very likely you can find a very good deal on a used truck that may only be a few years old.
 Some owners may decide to sell their food trucks and move onto other ventures.
 These sellers may be more willing to haggle with you, allowing you to find the most reasonably priced truck to fit your vision.